ARTICLE I. OBJECTIVES

 - Promote the sport of soccer toward a better understanding of the Laws of the Game among players, coaches, referees and spectators.

-- In conformance with the laws, by-laws and guidelines of FIFA, USSF, ENYSASA and Eastern New York Youth Soccer Association, Inc. (ENYYSA) to assign referees to cover all games subject to the agreements between the WSRO and sponsoring organizations, leagues or tournaments, said agreements having been approved by the WSRO executive board.
+- In conformance with the laws, by-laws and guidelines of FIFA, USSF, the Eastern New York State Soccer Association (ENYSSA) and the Eastern New York Soccer Referee Association (ENYSRA) to work with and support qualified assignors subject to the agreements between the WSRO and such assignors, sponsoring organizations, leagues or tournaments, said agreements having been approved by the WSRO Executive Board.

-- Provide opportunities for growth and advancement of members through assignments as well as instruction (clinics), information and assessments.
+- Provide opportunities for growth and advancement of members through assignments as well as instruction (clinics), information, assessments and mentoring.

 - Recruit and train new referees.